venomboss985/Raspberry-Pi-Introduction/0_Introduction/Introduction_Slides.md

 # What is Linux :penguin:?

-* Free and open source OS
+* Free and open source OS developed by the Linux Foundation
 * Supports many different ISAs (instruction set architectures)
   * x86
   * ARM
   * RISC-V
 * Very different from Windows
-  * Terminal is almost a necessity
+  * Terminal is somewhat a necessity
-  * Much less application compatibility
+  * Less application compatibility (if not using translation)
-  * Significantly less bloat/background activity
+  * Significantly less bloat/background activity (ex. memory use)

 ---